coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/upgrading-a-node.md

 Technical writing by [Change Pool \[CHG\]](https://change.paradoxicalsphere.com)
 {% endhint %}

-Input-Output (IOHK) regularly releases new versions of Cardano Node via the `cardano-node` [GitHub repository](https://github.com/input-output-hk/cardano-node).
+[Input-Output (IOHK)](https://iohk.io/) regularly releases new versions of Cardano Node via the `cardano-node` [GitHub repository](https://github.com/input-output-hk/cardano-node).
 Carefully review release notes available in the repository for new features, known issues, technical specifications, related downloads, documentation, changelogs, assets and other details of each new release.

 {% hint style="info" %}
 To receive notifications related to activity in the Cardano Node GitHub repository, configure [Watch](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#automatic-watching) functionality.
 {% endhint %}

 The *Upgrading a Node* topic describes how to upgrade a Cardano node to the latest version.
-Complete the following procedures on each block producer and relay node comprising your stake pool, as needed to complete the upgrade.
+Complete the following procedures on each block producer and relay node comprising your stake pool as needed to complete the upgrade.

 {% hint style="info" %}
 For instructions on upgrading your stake pool to a previous Cardano version, see the [archive](./upgrading-a-node-archive.md).
 {% endhint %}

-## :octagonal\_sign: Upgrading Third-party Software
+## :revolving_hearts: Upgrading Third-party Software

 ### CNCLI